 - 1. The community will be enriched from the training and workshops to be organized on fish conservation.
-People will learn how to protect the breeding sites and monitor the depth /flow of water. - The project will bring closeness among the people through meetings and workshops. - 3.
+People will learn how to protect the breeding sites andmonitor the depth /flow of water. - 2.
+The project will bring closeness among the people through meetings and workshops. - 3.
 It will also open up job opportunities for few people who will be preferentially chosen from any individuals if at all whose traditional livelihoods are in any way impacted by fish conservation zones. - 4.
 Most of all, the project is expected to stabilize and increase the population of all the fish species and other aquatic organisms in the river, thereby very beneficial for the people who will get to eat local healthy fishes instead of preserved or aquaculture fishes brought from other states.
-This will enable people to link their heath, nutrition and culture with community based fish conservation in free-flowing rivers. - 5.
-The current destructive practice of electro-fishing and dynamite fishing can be curbed through awareness and community regulation. - 6.
-The success of this project could simulate interest among other communities living along the free-flowing rivers and its tributaries. - 7.
-Restriction on logging along FCZ will help in protection and conservation of Riparian vegetation and associated biodiversity along FCZ.
+This will enable people to link their heath, nutrition and culture with community based fish conservation. - 5.
+The current practice of electro-fishing and dynamite fishing can be curbed. - 6.
+The success of this project could simulate interest among other communities living along the rivers and its tributaries.